Planck1858/pgxwrapper/README.md

 # pgxwrapper
-Simple wrapper for PostgreSQL using pgx and sqlx + squirrel
+Simple wrapper for PostgreSQL using pgx, sqlx and squirrel

+Features:
+- Compatibility with squirrel
+- Pinging db connection with a ticker
+- Optional receive errors through error channel.
+Do with it what you want :)
+- Custom attempts to connect.
+If attempts is reach their maximum, db connection will close
+- Optional log errors

 Dependencies:
 - github.com/jackc/pgx